JinjingZhu/PMTrans/README.md

 ### CVPR 2023 Highlight

-### There are some typos in results on the DomainNet dataset. we revise these typos in the [newest version](https://arxiv.org/abs/2303.13434).
+### There are some typos in results on the DomainNet dataset.
+And we revise these typos in the [newest version](https://arxiv.org/abs/2303.13434).
 Please check it.

 This is a rough version, I will continue to polish it.